VimsecAu/kb/m365/baselines/defender.md

 ## 2. Impersonation Protection
-Impersonation protection checks incoming emails to see if the sender address is similar to the users or domains on a company-defined list.
+Impersonation protection checks incoming emails to see if the sender address is similar to the users or domains on a organisation-defined list.
 If the sender address is significantly similar, as to indicate an impersonation attempt, the email is quarantined.